Harakh Chand Nahata: Commemorations

-On 28 September 2013, a 100 feet wide, 2km prominent road connecting National Highway 89 to Rani Bazaar Industrial Area, Bikaner was named "Harakh Chand Nahata Marg" to honor him and his contributions.
+On 28 September 2013, a 100 feet wide, 2 km prominent road connecting National Highway 89 to Rani Bazaar Industrial Area, Bikaner was named "Harakh Chand Nahata Marg" to honor him and his contributions.
 The inauguration was presided over by the Mayor of Bikaner Shri Bhawani Shankar Sharma in the presence of the Deputy Mayor Smt.
 Shakeela Banu, Shri Janardhan Kala, President City Congress Committee, Shri Chandra Prakash Gehlot, President Block Congree Bikaner, Shri Kanhaiya Lal Bothra.
 Also, in the picture is his wife Smt.
 Rukhmani Devi Nahata along with her sons.